blockforgewp/blockforge-wp/README.md

 ## Updates

-Early Access customers will receive access to updates during the 0.x release cycle and access to the first stable v1.0.0 release.
+Early Access customers receive access to updates during the 0.x release cycle and access to the first stable v1.0.0 release.

 This includes: